OtherRealms/Shot-Manager-Guide/index.rst

 ============================
 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/overrides.JPG

-**Legacy mode must be enable in the 'M.O.' tab in shot data.**
+**Legacy mode must be enabled in the 'M.O.' tab in shot data.**

 * **Material Overrides**, toggle use of collection overrides.

 Ensure that the Collection Overrides property is enabled.
-Only **first level** view layer collections are available not the scene collection or child colletions.
+Only **first level** view layer collections are available not the scene collection or child collections.
 Material overrides are available per collection, per shot.
 Add and override and select collection, then add a material and slot.
 Override data is stored in the collections not shots, therefore can't be exported as a Json file or copied from another shot.
 Also editable in the Collections Inspector Node including overrides for all shots.
-Using overrides may be slower when switching shots and there are large amounts of collections and objects. **Note**: If using multple scenes and collections are linked, some unexpected overrides can occur if the scenes have shot names that are identical.
+Using overrides may be slower when switching shots and there are large amounts of collections and objects. **Note**: If using multiple scenes and collections are linked, some unexpected overrides can occur if the scenes have shot names that are identical.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/material_override.JPG

 **Restore**
-The orginal material can be restored using the revert button found in the objects material tab.
+The original material can be restored using the revert button found in the objects material tab.
 Useful if an object has been moved out of a collection and you want to restore its pre-override material.

 Rules
 ======
 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/ShotRules.JPG

-Shot rules are a powerful way to override datablocks in Blender.
+Shot rules are a powerful way to override data blocks in Blender.
 Rules are defined in the Rule Book panel.
 Once created they can be added per shot.
-All rules are defined are in the rules except for NLA rules which have more settings in the shot rule list.
+All rules are defined in the Rule Book except for NLA rules which have more settings in the shot rule list.
 NLA rules are also the only type that supports multiple assignments on a single shot.

-Actions = The holding datablock for any animation.
+Actions = The holding data block for any animation.

 **NLA Rules (Shot Data)**

 * **Track** , The NLA track to override.
 Note, only one Action (first strip) is used per track.
 Multiple Actions should be stacked on seperate tracks rather than inline as strips.
 * **Tweak** , Enter Tweak Mode allowing edits to the associated action.
-* **Override Action** , Actively override the action, otherwise use exisiting.
+* **Override Action** , Actively override the action, otherwise use existing.
 * **Replace Action** , The Action to be associated.
-* **Link Timing(left Arrow)** , If enabled the animation with offset with the shots start time.
+* **Link Timing(left Arrow)** , If enabled the animation is offset with the shots start time.
 * **Offset** , add additional timing offset.
 * **Fit End(right arrow)** , extend the action to the shot end time
 * **Repeat** , NLA repeat function